DragomirVirgil82/Dragomir-Virgil/README.md

 The following elements are needed to be ready before the test execution phase begins:
 * Roles and human resources are alocated
 * The system is up and running : [environment](https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login)
-* Both bank manager user and customer user are created: customer user: Ana-Maria Cismaru/ bank manager account - user: John Malkovici/ password: johnswife1
+* Both bank manager user and customer user are created: customer user: dragomirvirgilcatalin82/ bank manager account - user: John Malkovici/ password: johnswife1
 * Cycle summary was created
 * Test cases were added to the cycle summary
 * Postman collection with the dependents API methods was created